 What Every Parent Should Know About Immunizations

-Another resource for in-depth information on vaccine safety is the CDC.
+Another source of in-depth information on vaccine safety is the CDC.

 Are immunizations safe?

-Diseases such as polio and mumps are rare, so why are vaccines necessary?
+Diseases like polio and mumps are rare, so why are vaccines necessary?

 Don't vaccines cause harmful side effects, illness, and even death?